coldrye-archive/vibejs-namespaces/README.md

    accessing the namespace objects directly from within their declaring context
  - vibejs.lang.namespace namespace exposing the namespace function, the Namespace class and a few other useful things
+ - all or individual members of a namespace can be made non enumerable by prefixing their keys with '_'
+ - all or individual members of a namespace can be made non configurable, i.e. readonly
- - COMING SOON: namespaces can be made non enumerable, making them sort of private/internal
+ - namespaces can be made non enumerable, making them sort of private/internal, by prefixing their local name with '_'

 ## Installation